 Step 6 – Negotiate

-Unfortunately most deals aren't closed on the first offer, and it's extremely common to receive a counter offer.
-But don't let it alarm you.
-We'll figure out whether or not to agree to the counter offer, submit our own counter offer, or decline the seller's offer and go on.
+Most deals don't close on the initial offer.
+It's extremely common to receive a counter offer.
+But don't let this alarm you.
+We'll figure out whether or not to consent to the counter offer, present our own counter offer, or reject the seller's offer and move on.

-In addition, we'll work within your financing limits.
-And when it's all said and done, we'll formulate a deal that's best for you.
+We'll also work within your financing constraints.
+And when it's all said and done, we'll assemble a contract that works well for you.

-Upon finishing the contract, you'll start working with your mortgage lender to close the loan.
+Once the contract is finished, you'll begin working with your lender to close the loan.

-If you're already pre-approved, this shouldn't take much time at all, but you'll need to stay in close contact with your mortgage lender.
+If you're pre-approved, this won't take very long at all, but you'll want to keep in close contact with your mortgage lender.

-And I'll look after all the property information your mortgage lender will need to close the loan.
+And I'll care for all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) of closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of taking your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your loan application.

-The estimate depends on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a close range of accuracy.
-I'll go over the estimate and let you know if it all looks adequate.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to include all closing costs and be within a narrow range of accuracy.
+I'll study the estimate and let you know if it all looks good.

-Then it's time to close on your house.
-This will likely occur at a title company or escrow office and should be a smooth and calm event.
+Then we'll close on your house.
+This should happen at a title company or escrow office and will most often be a smooth and stress-free occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just call me at 940-483-1090 or e-mail me at .
+And if you need anything, make sure you call me at 940-483-1090 or e-mail me at .